How to Earn and Maximize Free Night Certificates

-If you’re new to earning points for travel, my Beginner’s Guide is a great starting point.
+If you’re brand new to points and miles, my Beginner’s Guide to Points & Miles is a great place to start before diving in.

 How Free Night Certificates Work

-A free hotel night credit card typically gives you one certificate each year, just for keeping the card open.
+free hotel night credit card typically gives you one certificate each year just for keeping the card open.
 Certificates are valid for a one-night stay at eligible hotels within the brand’s loyalty program.
-Some cards even let you earn extra free nights by hitting a spending threshold.
+Some cards even let you earn additional free nights by hitting a spending threshold.

-• Most certificates expire one year from issue—mark it on your calendar.
+• Most certificates expire one year from issue, so mark it on your calendar.

-• You often can’t combine points and certificates for “fifth night free” deals, but you may be able to top off capped certificates with points.
+• You usually can’t combine certificates with “fifth night free” deals, but you can often mix certificates and points across a multi-night stay.

-Hotel Program Free Night Cap Expiration Can You Add Points?
+Hotel Program Free Night Limit Expiration Can You Add Points?

 Hilton No cap 1 year No